Portalum/Portalum.Zvt/README.md

 # Portalum.Payment.Zvt

-Portalum.Payment.Zvt is a library designed to simplify communication with payment terminals.
+Portalum.Payment.Zvt is a library designed to simplify communication with payment terminals via the ZVT Protocol.
 The library is based on Microsoft .NET.
 Communication via TCP/IP is supported and communication via a serial connection is also provided.
-The most important commands to handle a payment process are also already integrated.
+The most important commands for processing a payment transaction with an electronic POS system are also already integrated.

 ## Supported features